Aliases for CAPN12 Gene

 The calpains, calcium-activated neutral proteases, are nonlysosomal, intracellular cysteine proteases.
 The mammalian calpains include ubiquitous, stomach-specific, and muscle-specific proteins.
 The ubiquitous enzymes consist of heterodimers with distinct large, catalytic subunits associated with a common small, regulatory subunit.
 This gene encodes a member of the calpain large subunit family. [provided by RefSeq, Jun 2012]

 GeneCards Summary for CAPN12 Gene

 CAPN12 (Calpain 12) is a Protein Coding gene.
-Among its related pathways are Apoptosis Pathway.
-GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN9.
+Diseases associated with CAPN12 include Autosomal Recessive Congenital Ichthyosis.
+Among its related pathways are Degradation of the extracellular matrix and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPN1.

 UniProtKB/Swiss-Prot for CAPN12 Gene